General Logistics Systems Czech Republic, s.r.o.

 16.6 The extent of GLS liability for damage is limited, in the case of loss, destruction or damage of the parcel while providing carriage or of a parcel taken over by the Forwarder for transportation or to deeds related to transportation or in any other case with the amount calculated under legal regulations, maximum but equal to the direct damage up to maximum CZK 20,000 per one loss occurrence or more cases of loss occurrence, however showing the same damage cause.
 In the case of additional insurance of the consignment, the maximum value of damage increases according to the amount of the additional insurance.

-16.7 The Client may take out insurance of the parcel for a higher value; the insurance can, however, be taken only after paying an extra charge.
-Such insurance is only concluded after payment of a surcharge and after GLS approval confi rming the extension of coverage.
-Mere stating the data of the parcel value (price) is not considered as an order to take out insurance policy.
+16.7 The Client may take out insurance of the parcel for a higher value; the insurance can be taken only after paying an extra charge.
+Although such insurance policy is only concluded after payment of a surcharge and GLS approval certifying the extension of coverage.
+Mere stating the data of the parcel value (price) is not considered an order to take out insurance policy.